Gigaspaces/xap-docs/site/content/xap/12.2/admin/tuning-infrastructure.markdown

 ulimit -u 32000
 ```

-{{% info %}}
+{{% info "Info"%}}
-Before deciding about the proper values of the file descriptors, a further testing and monitoring is required on the actual environment.
+* Before deciding about the proper values of the file descriptors, a further testing and monitoring is required on the actual environment.
 8K,16K or 32K is used just an example.
-{{%/info%}}

-{{% info %}}
-Verify that you set the ulimit using the -n option e.g. ulimit -n 8192, rather than ulimit 8192. ulimit defaults to ulimit -f.
+* Verify that you set the ulimit using the -n option e.g. ulimit -n 8192, rather than ulimit 8192. ulimit defaults to ulimit -f.
 If **no parameter** is set, it sets the maximum file size in 512k blocks, which might cause a fatal process crash
 {{% /info %}}

-### How do I configure the File Descriptors on Linux?
+### How do I Configure the File Descriptors on Linux?

 In /etc/system file, the descriptors **hard limit** should be set (8192), and the file descriptors **soft limit** should be increased from 1024 to 8192 as shown below: